mercuryoio/BAAS-API/README.md

 ##  Transaction status types

 #### BUY
-There are two internal operations "buy" and "withdraw" per 1 transaction.
+There are two internal operations `buy` and `withdraw` per 1 transaction.
 They are the same for cards and IBANs

 **Type: `buy`**